 Within a few days post-surgery, you’re discharged home or to a rehabilitation center.
 You’re instructed to continue using the CPM machine and to participate in physical therapy.

-Dr. Burns may ask you to keep your knee elevated.
+Dr. Baylis may ask you to keep your knee elevated.
 Driving is restricted at least until your follow-up appointment.
 If you’re at risk of falling, he may recommend using an assistive device, such as a walker or cane.